chaunceygardiner/weewx-loopdata/docs/field-reference.md

 ## What report tags can do that fields cannot

-For rendering values, the fields grammar is at parity with report tags: any period tag with a standard aggregate, converted to any unit, rounded, and formatted with the full set of formatting calls.
+For rendering values, the fields grammar is at parity with report tags: any period tag with a standard aggregate, a period's own [span properties](#span-properties), converted to any unit, rounded, and formatted with the full set of formatting calls.
 What remains report-only:

 * Aggregates computed by xtypes (`$day.heatdeg.sum`, `$year.growdeg.sum`,